xsainteer/fuddyduddy/README.md

 ## Overview

-Fuddy-Duddy is a private platform that:
+Fuddy-Duddy is an open-source platform that:
 - Aggregates news from trusted sources using sitemaps
 - Processes news articles using AI for summarization
 - Generates daily digests in multiple languages
 - Provides a modern web interface for news consumption
+- Leverages vector search for finding similar articles

 ## Architecture